 British business is entering a new era.
 Companies are concerned and need time to assess the implications.
-But businesses are resilient and will adapt to any new landscape.
-KPMG is here to work with you, preparing for any scenario and providing support in the months ahead.
+Businesses will adapt to the new landscape, but KPMG is here to work with you, preparing for any scenario and providing support in the months ahead.

 Financial Services Partner at KPMG in the UK